Game Of Thrones: Tropes L to O

 - Good job, Mirri!
-Destroying everything of value to the naive queen of the enemies you sought revenge on made her more cunning and dangerous than her deceased husband or stillborn son could ever have been.
-Extra points for teaching her a lesson in the process that mercy is for the weak, giving her a crash course in blood magic, and providing the means for birthing her three dragons.
+Destroying everything of value to the naive queen you sought revenge against has made her more cunning and dangerous than her deceased husband or stillborn son could ever have been.
+Bonus points for teaching her that mercy is for the weak, giving her a crash course in blood magic, and providing the means for her to hatch three dragons.

 - Congratulations, Robb!

-- Sending Theon home to Daddy in an attempt to gain his support in combat resulted in the exact thing your father had been preventing by keeping Theon as a hostage in the first place: The Iron Islands have taken up arms against Winterfell and now Robb has to fight wars on two fronts.
+- Sending Theon home in an attempt to gain military support resulted in the exact thing your father prevented by keeping Theon as a hostage in the first place, and now you have to fight a war on two fronts!

-- Splendid, Loras!
-Inciting Renly to make a bid for the throne gets your lover killed.
+- By inciting Renly to make a bid for the throne you made a civil war worse and got your lover killed.

 - Nice Job Breaking It, Herod: Congrats Joffrey!
 By killing all of Robert's bastards you've confirmed in the eyes of many that you know they had a better claim to the throne than you and given your enemies the rallying cry "The Queen kills babies!"
 If Tyrion wanted to slap you before, imagine how he thinks of you now.